pchemguy/SQLite-SQL-Tutorial/MP Mock Database.md

 There are several [approaches][TreesAndRDBMS] to encoding the *prefix* value based on an FS-like path using node names or IDs.
 With fixed length IDs, the path separator is unnecessary.
 For example, 8-character ASCII IDs and delimiterless VARCHAR(255) (where available) may encode a hierarchy with up to 32 levels.

 The current schema follows several conventions facilitating MPs operations. *prefix* encoding uses plain FS-like paths with the forward slash as the path separator.
 All prefixes are absolute and include trailing but not leading slash to simplify code.
 Top-level nodes have the blank string, rather than the NULL, as their prefix.
 The *path* column, generated from *prefix* and *name*, is the target of a self-referential foreign key *prefix* &rarr; *path* to the parent category.
-(For now, both UPDATE and DELETE cascades are disabled.
-These cascades are only usable for basic scenarios and should not be relied upon in general.)
+For now, UPDATE and DELETE cascades are disabled on the parent reference.
+These cascades are only usable for basic scenarios and should not be relied upon in general.
 The parent foreign key, providing an additional level of referential integrity, fails for top-level directories having blanks as their prefixes.
 Switching to the NULL-based root designation would resolve the issue, but the necessity to handle NULL prefixes may cause problems in other places.
-Instead, a system hidden category {"ascii_id":"00000000", "name":"~", "prefix":""} acts as a dummy super-root node and resolves the missing foreign key target for top-level nodes.
-The *path* code checks for this specific case and returns the blank string for the super-root.
+Instead, a system hidden category, {"ascii_id":"00000000", "name":"~", "prefix":""}, acts as a dummy super-root node.
+It resolves the missing foreign key target for top-level nodes, and the *path* generation code ensures that the super-root references itself.
 The *path* column is also the reference target of the foreign key from the *files_categories* table.
 This deliberate deviation from more natural *id* or *ascii_id* targets simplifies several operations.

 The *ascii_id* column is a random eight-character long string, which may contain alphanumeric ASCII characters, dash, and underscore (the last two characters bring the alphabet size to 2^6 characters).
 This column  encodes a 64-bit number generated from the *id* column.
 In practice, however, the process is the [opposite](../patterns/ascii-id).
 The ID-based prefix encoding may use this column in the future.